Skip to content

 spawn a new teammate

 Ask the manager to start a new peer endpoint in your space.
 It joins the mesh as a lateral peer (and, when the manager runs the cmux runtime, appears in its own tab).
-Use when the team needs another agent.
+Use this, rather than your harness’s own subagent/Task tool, whenever you need to spawn a teammate: a Cotal peer is a real, addressable mesh agent the user can watch and you can DM, roster, and coordinate with, not a black-box subagent.
+When you first bring a team online, if the live web dashboard isn’t already up, suggest the user run cotal web to watch the mesh in real time.

 • Side-effect: starts a new agent process via the manager.